UnionInternationalCheminsdeFer/OSDM/tools/conversionHHtoOSDM.md

 ## Aim

-The aim of this conversion is to build a migration path from the Hermes/Hosa protocol to OSDM.
+The aim of this online converter is to build a migration path from the Hermes/Hosa protocol to OSDM.
 Thus if a railway does not support OSDM yet the **Hermes Hosa to OSDM (H2O) Converter** ensures that it can connect to railways supporting OSDM.
 Conversely, if a railway only supports OSDM it guarantees that it can connect to railways supporting Hermes Hosa only.

 ## Initial Analysis